-That Jepan was very anxious in those years to avoid a war with Russia because she feared the consequences can be easily deduced from the events surrounding the conclusion of the Tripartite Pace in 1940.
-Japan's policy, as decided in 1936, was to establish leadership over a large part of Asia.
+That Japan was very anxious in those years to avoid a war with Russia because she feared the consequences can be easily deduced from the events surrounding the conclusion of the Tripertite Pace in 1940.
+Jeven's policy, as decided in 1936, was to establish leadership over a large part of Asia.
 The center of this new structure was to be Japan, in close relation with Manchukuo and China.
 In this conception, the rich territories of the South Seas were essential for the supply of the necessary raw materials.
 Japan had realized that she had to be on the defensive in the north, and had to expand in the south.
 The key to her policy is to be found in this defense in the north.
-Japan was afreid because it was to be expected that the U.S.S.R. sew. with justified misgivings, emerge en empire which, if consolidated, would be able to resist every other power in the world.
+Japan was afraid because it was to be expected that the U.S.S.R. sew, with justified misrivings, emerge an empire which, if consolidated, would be able to resist every other power in the world.
 Moreover, the U.S.S.R. was not wnawere that at least some groups in Japan regarded a part of the U.S.S.R. as belonging within the New Order.
 As has been shown, there were in Japan, individuals and groups who, after 1936 as well as before, advocated war with the U.S.S.R.
 But those groups did not succeed in making their views the official policy of the government.
-Those groups were to be found particularly in the Army, and plans drawn up in the General Staff reflect their influences, lience with Germany and Italy in the years 1938 and 1939 failed.
-Germany wanted an alliance directed not only against the U.S.S.R. but against the U.S. and the United Kingdom as well.
-Opinion in Japan was divided.
-Japan did not feel attracted to a pact which would open possibilities of being drawn into a war with the Western Powers, when she still expected to expel those Western Powers from East Asia by means short of war.
+Those groups were to be found particularly in the Army, and plans drawn up in the General Staff reflect their influences.